 - Other – If moderate to severe anemia requiring ongoing prescription medication.

 - Osteoarthritis – if severe

-- If less than two years from the last severe attack requiring oral or IV steroids or emergency care.
+- If less than 12 months since the last severe attack requiring oral or IV steroids or emergency care.
 Also, if dependent on oral steroids.

 - Multiple Sclerosis

 - Myasthenia Gravis

 - If currently being treated with lithium or any inpatient medical treatment within the past two years.

 - Multiple concussions – with neurological symptoms or loss of consciousness